 You could be in the most unexpected place when things go haywire.
 And most of the time, your only ticket out of danger is your car.

-But does it have the supplies and tools you need to ensure your safety on the drive home?
+But does it have the necessary supplies and tools to ensure your safety on the drive home?

 What you need is a fully loaded get home bag (GHB) for your car.
-Don’t confuse it with a bug out bag, though, because their primary purpose is entirely different.
+Don’t confuse it with a bug out bag, though, because its primary purpose is entirely different.

 Why You Need a Get Home Bag for Your Car

-At the rate we’re going these days, you’ll never know what’s gonna happen next.
-Disasters and emergencies don’t usually have a timeline, so the best thing you can do is prepare before they do permanent damages.
+At the rate we’re going these days, you never know what’s gonna happen next.
+Disasters and emergencies don’t follow a timeline, so the best thing you can do is to prepare before they cause permanent damage.

 - Keeping a GHB in the trunk of your car means your chances of arriving home alive are high.
-A lot can happen on the road, and this bag could save your life.
+A lot can happen on the road, and this bag may just save your life.

-- By a lot can happen on the road, we mean you might meet some highway mishaps along the way.
+- When we say many things can go down on the road, we mean you might meet highway mishaps along the way.
 Packing a GHB for your car with all the gear you need inside for fast and easy fixes will spare you from wasting time waiting for a mechanic to arrive.

-- You’ll save some precious lead time avoiding unnecessary detours and actions because you have everything you need within reach.
+- Because you have everything you need within reach, you’ll avoid unnecessary detours and save some precious lead time.
 You’ll be standing right at your doorstep or pulling up to your garage hours before the real stuff goes down.

-Now that we got the “whys” covered let’s move on to the “what.”
+Now that we’ve covered the whys, let’s move on to the whats.

-A GHB may differ from person to person because everyone has different needs.
+A get home bag may differ from person to person because everyone has different needs.
 But some of the items on your priority list might be the same.
 And when you’re packing a GHB for your car, some tools are a must-have.

 In this case, you’re not only building a GHB for yourself.
 You have to consider what your car needs on the road, too.
-Here are essential items to pack in a get home bag for your vehicle:
+Here are get home bag essentials for your vehicle:

 Liters of Water